Blog · Getting paid

 How do tradies get paid on the day?

 You collect on the job, before you pack up the ute.
-Send the invoice from your phone, tap the customer's card or text them a pay-now link, and watch the payment clear while you're still standing in their driveway.
-No 30-day terms, no chasing, no "I'll transfer it tonight" that never happens.
+Send the invoice from your phone, tap the customer's card or text them a pay-now link, and the money clears while you're still standing in their driveway.

 Why 30-day terms quietly punish tradies

-Here's the maths nobody explains when you start out.
-Net-30 doesn't mean you get paid in 30 days.
-It means the clock starts at 30 days.
-According to Xero Small Business Insights, Australian small businesses waited an average of 24.1 days to be paid and were still paid 6.9 days late in the March 2026 quarter.
-So your "30-day" invoice is realistically a 36-day wait, and that's the average — plenty are worse.
+According to Xero Small Business Insights, Australian small businesses waited an average of 22.9 days to be paid and were still paid 6.0 days late in the June 2026 quarter.
+So your "30-day" invoice is realistically a 36-day wait.
+And that's the average.
+Plenty run worse.

-It's not a fringe problem, either.
-Xero AU reports that clients pay almost 40% of invoices late, and suppliers often wait an average of 34 days to receive payment on standard 30-day terms.
-Zoom out and the cost is enormous: Xero's Crunch analysis found that 48% of invoices issued by Australian small businesses in 2021 were paid late, costing them about $1.1 billion a year.
+Zoom out and the bill is brutal.
+Xero's Crunch analysis found 48% of invoices issued by Australian small businesses in 2021 were paid late, costing them about $1.1 billion a year.

 The shift: from "invoice on terms" to "payment on completion"